QuadPlane Frame setup¶

 The normal plane outputs are assumed to be on 1 to 4 as usual.
 Only vertical lift outputs (5 to 8 on a quad setup) run at high PWM rate (400Hz).
 In a quad setup you can also use channels 9 to 14 in any way you like, just as with the normal Plane code.

-You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined below.

-EDITED | The normal plane outputs are assumed to be on 1 to 4 as usual.
-Only vertical lift outputs (5 to 8 on a quad setup) run at high PWM rate (400Hz).
-In a quad setup you can also use channels 9 to 14 in any way you like, just as with the normal Plane code.

 You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined in the section further below.